uclahs-cds/pipeline-call-sSNV/README.md

 | intervals   | string | A GATK accepted interval list file containing intervals to search for somatic mutations. <br/> If empty or missing, will optimally partition canonical genome based on scatter_count and process non-canonical regions separately.
 This is the default use case. <br/> If specified and evaluates to a valid path, will pass that path to GATK to restrict the genomic regions searched. | Config File |
 | germline_resource_gnomad_vcf | path | A copy of the gnomAD VCF only kept AF but stripped of all unnecessary INFO fields, currently available for GRCh38:`/hot/ref/tool-specific-input/GATK/GRCh38/af-only-gnomad.hg38.vcf.gz` and GRCh37: `/hot/ref/tool-specific-input/GATK/GRCh37/af-only-gnomad.raw.sites.vcf`. | Config File |

-For special input, such as tumor-only sample and one patient's multiple samples, the pipeline will define `params.tumor_only_mode`, `params.multi_tumor_sample`, and `params.multi_normal_sample`.
-For tumor-only samples, leave the normal input in `input.yaml` empty, as [template_tumor_only.yaml](input/example-test-tumor-only.yaml).
+For special input, such as tumour-only sample and one patient's multiple samples, the pipeline will define `params.tumour_only_mode`, `params.multi_tumour_sample`, and `params.multi_normal_sample`.
+For tumour-only samples, leave the normal input in `input.yaml` empty, as [template_tumour_only.yaml](input/example-test-tumour-only.yaml).
 For multiple samples, put all the input bams in the `input.yaml`, as [template_multi_sample.yaml](input/example-test-multi-sample.yaml).

 #### MuSE Specific Configuration
 | Input       | Type   | Description                               | Location    |